 Faith has a MSc in Environmental Modelling, Monitoring and Management and a PhD from King's College London.
 Her PhD thesis focused on statistical patterns in triggered landslide event inventories and the development of a landslide road impact model.

-During her time at King's, she co-founded Intrepid Explorers, which is a platform to promote the value of field-based research in education and inspire others to do safe and impactful field research.
+During her PhD and Postdocs at King's, she co-founded Intrepid Explorers, which is a platform to promote the value of field-based research in education and inspire others to do safe and impactful field research.
 With colleagues, she also established King's Humanitarian Mappers, which is a group of staff and students who run ‘mapathons’ (mapping marathons) to put remote and vulnerable places on maps that are available to all.

-- Natural hazards
+- Natural Hazards

 - Low-data cost spatial models

 - Open data

 - OpenStreetMap mapathons

 - Free Open Source GIS (FOSS-GIS)

 Faith's research looks at the development and use of spatial and statistical models for natural hazards, particularly in the urban Global South.
 Previous research includes: (i) developing a spatial model of road infrastructure network disruptions from triggered landslide events; (ii) assessing multi-hazard infrastructure risk in urban Africa and (iii) qualitative GIS techniques to visualise resilience in informal settlements.